Watch For These Signs Of Nursing Home Abuse Of Neglect

-According to a 2014 Department of Health and Human Services (HHS) Office of Inspector General (OIG) report, 33% of seniors in skilled nursing facilities experienced a form of abuse, neglect, or preventable injury.
-Countless events of abuse or neglect go unreported because the elderly victims are unable or unwilling to report them.
-If you have a loved one in a nursing home, you need to keep an eye out for the signs of abuse and neglect (some are more obvious than others).
+If you have a loved one in a nursing home, you need to keep an eye out for the signs of abuse and neglect.
+Some clues are more obvious than others.
 If you suspect nursing home abuse or neglect, trust your instincts and get answers.

 Here are 10 potential signs of nursing home abuse or neglect: